arran4/flutter_google_datastore/README.md

 * Ability to create an entity
 * Export and import of multiple types both datastore / could and it's own

+If you find this project valuable and would like to support its development, consider sponsoring it.